On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Goodness-of-fit via divisible statistics

 \subsubsection{On the detection of non-constant background shapes in $X$-ray source-free spectra}

-While in the analysis of $X$-ray spectra, contiguous departures from uniformity cannot be detected by space-homogeneous statistics (cf. Section \ref{sec:spacehomogeneous}), the results of Section \ref{sec:recovering_GOF} suggest that power can be retrieved through partial sums.
+While in the analysis of $X$-ray spectra, \sara{weak} departures from uniformity cannot be detected by \sara{$C$-homogeneous} statistics (cf. Section \ref{sec:spacehomogeneous}), Section \ref{sec:recovering_GOF} suggests that power can be retrieved through partial sums.

 Considering the source-free Chandra spectrum described in Section \ref{sec:chandra_intro}, we tested the hypothesis of constant background using the $\widehat{KS}$ statistic constructed as in \eqref{eqn:KSss1} with $\mthetahat=\widehat{c}$, for all $k=1,\dots,K$.
 A parametric bootstrap simulation with 100,000 replicates yielded a p-value of $0.008$.
-Hence, at a $5\%$ significance level, the uniform background assumption is rejected.
+Hence, the uniform background assumption is rejected.

-The same testing procedure has been implemented to test the linearity of $\mthetax$.
+The same testing procedure has been implemented to test the linearity of $m_{_\theta}$.
 The linear mean function estimated via MLE is displayed as a red-dashed line in Figure \ref{fig:RTCru_spectrum}.
 The bootstrap p-value obtained when testing such a model is $0.049$, on the edge of being rejected at a $5\%$ significance level.

-While identifying a suitable model for this spectrum is beyond the scope of this manuscript, we tested a piecewise linear model comprising a linear function up to $15.6$ Angstroms and remaining constant thereafter.
+While identifying a suitable model for this spectrum is beyond the scope of this manuscript, we tested a piecewise linear model comprising a linear function up to $15.6\r{A}$ and remaining constant thereafter.
 The resulting fit is shown as a green-chained line in Figure \ref{fig:RTCru_spectrum}.
 When considering the $\widehat{KS}$ statistic in \eqref{eqn:KSss1}, the bootstrap p-value obtained amounts to $0.43$.
 This indicates that introducing a breakpoint at $15.6 \r{A}$ to separate the constant and linear components may provide a better representation of the background distribution in the $14.6-17.4 \r{A}$ range than models previously proposed in the literature.